 Fix It or Fuhgeddaboudit: Multi-Tools for Backcountry Skiing

 If your plan is for a long multi-day traverse, then being stranded with broken gear halfway through isn’t a risk worth taking.
 Or a long approach to set up a basecamp for subsequent daytrips is going to be a big disappointment with broken gear, plus the repair kit can stay at basecamp anyway.
 And even for a daytrip, if the tour route requires a long skin back up through unconsolidated snow, then postholing goes beyond mere misery and into the danger zone.
-We have checked about reviews for multi tool for backcountry skiing.
+We have checked about analysis for multi tool for backcountry skiing.

 Backcountry Access BC Link 2.0 Radio